son-n-pham/GATE_Writing/current_writing/grading_skylar.md

-## Grading for Skylar's Essay

-### Write in a proper structure (2 marks)

-- **2 marks:** The writing is well-organised with a clear introduction, body, and conclusion.
-The essay begins with a relatable scenario, transitions into a question, and then presents a clear argument against excessive public selfies, ending with a polite request.

-### Choose a tone to match the theme of the writing (3 marks)

-- **3 marks:** The tone consistently matches and enhances the theme of the writing.
-The humorous and slightly sarcastic tone effectively conveys the child's exasperation with their parent's selfie habits.
-For example, the phrase "horror movie of embarrassing selfies" sets the tone early on.

-### Include emotions and feelings (1 mark)

-- **1 mark:** Emotions and feelings are clearly expressed, adding depth to the narrative.
-The essay effectively conveys the child's embarrassment and discomfort through phrases like "bright red flush creeps up your cheeks" and "You grit your teeth and plaster a fake grin on your face."

-### Use precise words or phrases (1 mark)

-- **1 mark:** Uses clear, specific, and accurate language to convey ideas.
-The essay uses precise language such as "clogging up your storage" and "dreaded torture of public selfies" to make the argument clear.

-### Use at least THREE figurative languages (3 marks)

-- **3 marks:** Effectively uses at least three examples of figurative language.
-The essay includes "horror movie of embarrassing selfies" (metaphor), "memories...lost as easily as leaves in the wind" (simile), and "dreaded torture of public selfies" (hyperbole).

-### Have a moral (Goal to focus on) (1 mark)

-- **1 mark:** The story clearly conveys a moral or lesson.
-The essay clearly argues against excessive public selfies and encourages consideration for others.

-### Write with an outstanding idea (3 marks)

-- **3 marks:** The narrative is creative and engaging, with a compelling plot and original ideas.
-The essay presents a unique and relatable perspective on the selfie phenomenon from a child's point of view, making it both creative and engaging.

-### TOTAL MARKS: 14/14 (100%)

-### Strengths:

-- Excellent use of tone to match the theme of the writing.
-- Clear expression of emotions and feelings.
-- Effective use of figurative language.

-### Areas for Improvement:

-- While the essay is excellent, consider exploring more complex sentence structures to further enhance your writing style.
-- Continue to develop your unique voice and perspective in your writing.
-- Try to incorporate more sensory details to make the writing more immersive.

-### Overall Assessment: Skylar's essay is outstanding, demonstrating a strong understanding of the prompt and excellent writing skills.
-The essay is creative, engaging, and effectively conveys its message with a clear voice and tone.
+### Detailed Rubric Assessment

+#### Structure (2/2 marks)

+- Evidence: The essay has a clear introduction, body, and conclusion.
+- Analysis: The essay is well-organized, starting with a relatable scenario, posing questions, and then directly addressing the "selfie-addicted adult."
+The conclusion is a plea to reconsider.
+- Score Justification: The essay demonstrates a clear and logical flow of ideas.
+- Improvement Strategy: No improvements needed for structure.

+#### Tone (3/3 marks)

+- Evidence: The tone is a mix of exasperation and a plea for understanding.
+- Analysis: The tone is consistently appropriate, conveying a child's frustration and embarrassment.
+There's a mix of sarcasm and genuine concern.
+- Score Justification: The tone effectively conveys the intended emotions.
+- Improvement Strategy: No improvements needed for tone.

+#### Emotions/Feelings (1/1 marks)

+- Evidence: "bright red flush creeps up your cheeks", "Sense their discomfort?"
+- Analysis: The essay effectively expresses the child's feelings of embarrassment and discomfort.
+- Score Justification: The essay clearly conveys the child's emotions.
+- Improvement Strategy: No improvements needed for expressing emotions.

+#### Precise Language (1/1 marks)

+- Evidence: "You're blocking the painting!", "clogging up photo storage"
+- Analysis: The language is generally precise, with clear descriptions of the situation and feelings.
+- Score Justification: The language is clear and effective.
+- Improvement Strategy: No improvements needed for precise language.

+#### Figurative Language (3/3 marks)

+- Evidence: "horror movie of embarrassing selfies," "lost as easily as leaves in the wind," "dreaded torture of public selfies."
+- Analysis: The essay uses figurative language effectively to enhance the message.
+- Score Justification: The essay demonstrates a good use of figurative language.
+- Improvement Strategy: No improvements needed for figurative language.

+#### Moral/Goal (1/1 marks)

+- Evidence: "So, please do not clog up your storage and waste your time by the dreaded torture of public selfies.
+Please reconsider."
+- Analysis: The essay has a clear moral: to reconsider taking excessive public selfies and be mindful of others' feelings.
+- Score Justification: The essay clearly conveys its moral.
+- Improvement Strategy: No improvements needed for conveying the moral.

+#### Creative Merit (3/3 marks)

+- Evidence: The essay is written from a child's perspective.
+- Analysis: The essay is creative in its approach, using a child's perspective to address a common issue.
+- Score Justification: The essay demonstrates a high level of creativity.
+- Improvement Strategy: No improvements needed for creative merit.

+### Overall Assessment

+- Total Score: 14/14 (100%)
+- Key Strengths: Strong structure, appropriate tone, effective use of figurative language.
+- Priority Improvements: No improvements needed.
+- Strategic Development Plan: Continue to develop your creative writing skills.